letsblockit/letsblockit/cmd/server/README.md

 Some examples are documented below, but you can [open an issue](https://github.com/letsblockit/letsblockit/issues/new) for configuration assistance on other setups.

-### HTTP basic authentication with Nginx (single-user only)
+### HTTP basic authentication with Nginx

-Nginx does not support passing the username as a request header, but we can hardcode a header to support a single-user use case.
-The following nginx configuration will set your user ID to `myself` if basic auth succeeds:
+Create a htpasswd file following [the documentation](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/) then configure your vhost accordingly:

 ```
 location /list {  #  No auth for list download